 How many benefits can your organization gain by working with a consultant?
 A lot.
 A common one is to increase the funding available to you.
-But, consultants can also help you make activities work, provide decision information and teach you skills.
+But consultants can also help you make activities work, provide decision information and teach you skills.
 And, when you are stuck or circling, the right consultant can help you create movement in the direction you want to go.
-Finally, one of the most important reasons to hire a non-profit consultant is to discover ideas that make your non-profit organization stronger.
+Finally, one of the most important reasons to hire a nonprofit consultant is to discover ideas that strengthen your nonprofit organization.
 How can a nonprofit consultant help?
-This series shows you how.
+This post shows you how.

 This article focuses on three types of return on investment a consultant can bring: maximizing dollars, extras that matter, and customized solutions.
 Examples of each are provided to demonstrate typical projects and their benefits.

 People frequently seek consultants to help them grow their resources.
-Dollars used to engage a consultant are invested to increase the organization’s bottom line.
-For example, with grant seeking, it is impossible to predict a specific return upfront as with all investments.
-It is equally true that if you don’t apply for a grant, your return is zero.
+Dollars used to engage a consultant are invested in increasing the organization’s bottom line.
+For example, with grant seeking, it is impossible to predict a specific return upfront, as with all investments.
+It is equally valid that your return is zero if you don’t apply for a grant.
 Yet, grants are more than a lottery.
-The prepared grant seeker with a credible non-profit organization can reduce his or her gamble to almost zero.
-To help your non-profit organization be a ready and credible fundraiser, the consultant will help you:
+The prepared grant seeker with a credible nonprofit organization can reduce their gamble to almost zero.
+To help your nonprofit organization be a ready and credible fundraiser, the consultant will help you:

 These help you to increase your returns and, in some cases, to obtain a return.